-Special prescriptions guided by the Operating Ground Rules are used during the forest management planning process to protect values that are identified via engagement with local communities.
+Special prescriptions are used during the forest management planning process to protect values that are identified via engagement with local communities.

 Large Industrial Activities - Energy and Forest Products

 The energy sector provides 140,000 jobs in Alberta, many of which are in the vicinity of the FMA area and constitutes the largest proportion of the overall economic activity in the FMA area.
 It is supported by small and medium-sized retail businesses, large-sized business, industry supply services, and the education and healthcare sectors.